Interactive Simulations with JSPlotly

 • X = concentration of free ligand;

-• a = saturation value (sites of the same affinity completely occupied);
+• a = saturation value (sites of the same affinity fully occupied);

 • Kd = equilibrium dissociation constant of the complex.